Maigoscode/All_Flask-Rest-Api-projects/README.md

 In this project we focused data analysis with Westher  dataset of Bangladesh and answer the following questions:

 1.Temparature of Bangladesh

 2.Rainfall of Bangladesh

 3.Relation between Temparature and Rainfall
-#
+# Table of Content
-Exploring the dataset
+.Exploring the dataset

-Let's analyze the temparature
+.Let's analyze the temparature

-Let's analyze the Rainfall data
+.Let's analyze the Rainfall data

 Corellation between rain and
 #
 # 2. Installation
 .Python versions 3.*.

 .Python Libraries:

 .sklearn.

 .Pandas.

 .numpy.

 .seaborn

 .matplotlib.

 .datetime.
 #
 # 3. Data